Scalar field effective potentials in de Sitter spacetime: Discussion

 \subsection{Stochastic theory}

-When interpreting the constraint effective potential through eq.~(\ref{equ:pphi}), one should be careful about what it is the probability distribution of.
+When interpreting the constraint effective potential through eq.~(\ref{equ:pphi}), one should be careful about what quantity it is the probability distribution of.
 The variable $\bar\phi$ is the field averaged over the four-sphere obtained as a Wick rotation of de Sitter spacetime to Euclidean signature.
-Therefore, it has no precise, direct link to physical observables, which are defined in the original de Sitter spacetime.
-It is, nevertheless, interesting to observe that the stochastic approach~\cite{Starobinsky:1986fx,Starobinsky:1994bd} appears to provide an indirect link.
+Therefore, it has no direct link to physical observables, which are defined in the original de Sitter spacetime.
+It is, nevertheless, interesting to observe that the stochastic approach~\cite{Starobinsky:1986fx,Starobinsky:1994bd} appears to provide an indirect link, as we will now demonstrate.

 In the stochastic approach, the dynamics of a light scalar field on large distances in a de Sitter spacetime is described by the stochastic Langevin equation

 where $\xi$ is a white noise term that satisfies